olin/collascii/reports/report.md

 } Mode_ID;
 ```

-Passing keypress events from NCURSES and providing them to the relevant mode is handled by the function
+Passing keypress events from NCURSES and providing them to the relevant mode is handled by the function `master_handler`.
+It also intercepts global commands (like mode switching and file read/write).

-The frontend has a `State` struct to neatly keep track of variables during the main while loop.
+The frontend has a `State` struct to neatly keeps track of variables inside the main while loop.
 This includes the input character, previous input, cursor position and mode.
 This state is then passed into the mode function.

 Our application mostly follows the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.

-The **Model** is a `Canvas` struct.
-It holds the all the characters in a matrix.
-All changes are made to the canvas, and then written to the terminal through NCURSES.
+In addition to the `State`, our **model** is stored `Canvas` struct. `Canvas` holds the all the characters in a matrix, and has an API for reading/writing it.

 ```c
 typedef struct {